-Observed WRPs ranged juveniles or small females to mature possible breeding males.
-Lower representation was noted in the seasonally inundated central portion of the site comprising mixed species Sedgeland on waterlogged (dampland) soils in the centre of the site extending from Naturaliste Terrace to Gifford Road.
-This may have been due to difficulty of access resulting from significant inundation.
+Observed WRPs ranged from juveniles or small females to mature possible breeding males.
+Lower representation was noted in the central portion of the site comprising mixed species Sedgeland on seasonally waterlogged (dampland) soils in the centre of the site extending from Naturaliste Terrace to Gifford Road.
+Agonis in this area are generally more mature than those present on the perimeter of the Reserve and demonstrate greater canopy spacing.

-The November 2022 WRP survey confirms that remnant vegetation undertaken within Reserves 25339 and 40445 adjoining Capecare Dunsborough remain in good condition and continues to support a stable and, within the limits of the work conducted, healthy population of WRP.
+The February 2023 WRP survey undertaken within Reserves 25339 and 40445 adjoining Capecare Dunsborough confirms that the remnant vegetation remain in very good condition and continues to support a stable and healthy population of WRP.

-The number of WRPs observed during early November represents the minimum number of WRPs that were utilising the 2.94 ha survey area during this survey conducted following completion of construction of the aged care facility.
+The number of WRPs observed during early February represents the minimum number of WRPs that were utilising the 2.94 ha survey area during this survey conducted following completion of construction of the aged care facility.